saksham-solanki/vizitor/content/blog/pto-accumulation.md

 ## How PTO Accrual Works

-1. **Accrual Rate:** The rate at which employees earn PTO is determined by company policy.
+**1. Accrual Rate:** The rate at which employees earn PTO is determined by company policy.
 For example, an employee might earn 1.5 hours of PTO for every 40 hours worked.

-2. **Carryover Policies:** Some companies allow employees to carry over unused PTO to the next year, while others may have a "use it or lose it" policy where unused PTO is forfeited at the end of the year.
+**2. Carryover Policies:** Some companies allow employees to carry over unused PTO to the next year, while others may have a "use it or lose it" policy where unused PTO is forfeited at the end of the year.

-3. **Caps on Accrual:** To prevent excessive accumulation of unused PTO, many organizations set a cap on the maximum amount of PTO an employee can accrue.
+**3. Caps on Accrual:** To prevent excessive accumulation of unused PTO, many organizations set a cap on the maximum amount of PTO an employee can accrue.

-4. **Usage:** Employees can use accrued PTO for various purposes, such as vacations, personal days, or illness, depending on company policies.
+**4. Usage:** Employees can use accrued PTO for various purposes, such as vacations, personal days, or illness, depending on company policies.

 ## Example of PTO Accrual Calculation